Share Price:

 From the invention of gabardine to outfitting adventurers, our heritage is intrinsically linked to the outdoors.
 We seek to manage our environmental impacts and contribute to global efforts to tackle climate change and nature loss.

-Climate Positive is our approach to delivering on our commitments.
-Our aim is to reach net zero greenhouse gas (GHG) emissions by FY 2039/40 along with extending our sustainable manufacturing programmes, and contributing to the sustainable management of natural forests.
+Our aim is to reach net zero greenhouse gas emissions by FY 2039/40, along with extending our sustainable manufacturing programmes and contributing to the sustainable management of natural forests.

 To achieve our net zero ambitions, our targets are validated by the Science Based Target initiative (SBTi) against their Corporate Net Zero standard and aligned to a 1.5°C pathway.